ibm-hyper-protect/linuxone-vsi-automation-samples/cli-hpvs/validateNetwork/README.md

 ## What the Script Does

-The script demonstrates three validation examples:
+The script demonstrates one validation example:

 ### Example 1: Validate Network Configuration
 - Validates network-config YAML file against the schema